hunterphillips/email-writer/README.md

 **Q: What if I have multiple email accounts?**
 A: Export and process each .mbox separately, or combine them manually.

-**Q: Can I fine-tune multiple times?**
-A: Yes!
-You can even fine-tune an already fine-tuned model.

 **Q: How do I delete my fine-tuned model?**
 A: Go to [OpenAI Fine-tuning Dashboard](https://platform.openai.com/finetune) and delete it there.